Visit the incredible UNESCO-listed city in Tuscany, Italy – read on for an easy one day Siena itinerary!

 The basic ticket that grants entry into the majority of the monuments costs between 8 and 15 Euros depending on the season, but what you should really spring for is the Porta de Cielo (Gate of Heaven) tour.
 The Porta de Cielo ticket costs 20 Euros and allows you to join a private tour and access to the cathedral roofs, offering a unique view into the Cathedral from above.

 Meet at the entrance to the Cathedral before your scheduled tour – the tour takes 20-30 minutes where the guides lead you through private stairways and balconies.
+The tour is not available all year round, so plan your Florence to Siena day trip ahead of time if you’re looking to visit this stunning Siena viewpoint.

 4. The Museum